 If you have lately started to notice that your hair is not what it used to be, it is natural to be concerned.
 Thinning locks are, after all, one of the first noticeable symptoms of hair loss.

 There are a number of reasons why this may be happening to you.
 For some, it’s nothing more than older age and genetics, for others, it has to do with nutritional deficiencies, skin and scalp conditions, or even excessive use of styling products.

 However, whatever its cause, rest assured that your thinning hair doesn’t automatically mean the permanent end of its shimmering volume and of the ability to confidently wear your favourite styles.
-Mother Nature still has some tricks up her sleeve to help restore your mane to its former glory.
+In addition to hair thickening sprays and hair thickening shampoos, Mother Nature still has some tricks up her sleeve to help restore your mane to its former glory.
 Here are some of the first things you should try to help you grow thicker, fuller hair once more.

 How to thicken your hair naturally

 As you were wondering how to thicken your hair naturally, you probably never guessed how many excellent remedies were just sitting around in your fridge or pantry, ready to come to your rescue.

 Here are some common foods which can be used on your hair to provide it with the right nutrition:

 You can’t get thicker, fuller hair without breaking some eggs.
 Literally.
 Take a couple, whip them up, apply them to your moist hair and leave them on for about half an hour.
 Then wash your hair normally, with warm water and shampoo.
 Their naturally high content of vitamins A and E, biotin and follates will give your hair a nutritious feast.
 Learn more about biotin and hair loss.